abhiramtilakiiit/lectures/VE2/notes.md

 Justice is the recognition, fulfilment and evaluation of human-human relationship, leading to mutual happiness.

+One has to gain competence to live with justice in the relationships in continuity.
+Competence here is; recognition, fulfilment and evaluation.

+Mutual happiness may sometimes result instantly, and sometimes may take some time when one of the persons is yet to gain competence.
+But if neither of the two are competent, justice will not take place.

+**if one is conditioned to gain happiness from sensation, they will never be able to gain competence in continuity.**

 > If we have assumed that there is struggle for survival, we will start with a
 > feeling of opposition (jealousy).
 With this wrong feeling, howsoever hard we try
 > for fulfilment in relationship, ultimately it will land us up into competition,
 > opposition, fights and even war.
 There could be many such wrong assumptions
 > leading to wrong feelings in us that retard the possibility of justice.

+## Summary: My Participation in My Family

+My participation in my family is to ensure harmony, mutual happiness, justice:

+- Ensuring right **feelings** in myself, leading to my happiness.
+- Expressing these feelings with the others, leading to other's happiness.